Rajah01/Alarm.bat/README.md

 Activate Voices: Edit exported Registry files
 <a target="_blank" href="https://www.ghacks.net/2018/08/11/unlock-all-windows-10-tts-voices-system-wide-to-get-more-of-them/">https://www.ghacks.net/2018/08/11/unlock-all-windows-10-tts-voices-system-wide-to-get-more-of-them/</a>
- &nbsp; &nbsp;A compendium of some Windows 10 TTS REG files is available on the Web.
+ &nbsp; &nbsp;A compendium of some Windows 10 TTS REG files is available on the Web: <a target="_blank" href="http://xywrite.org/xywwweb/Voices.reg.zip">Voices.reg.zip</a>
  &nbsp; &nbsp;<b>BACKUP YOUR EXISTING REGISTRY FIRST!</b> No warranties!
 No guarantees!
  &nbsp; &nbsp;Do NOT run a REG file unless the corresponding Language pack is installed!
  &nbsp; &nbsp;Contents include Cortana and Mobile voices - try ONE first: